Yatriba-Rathod/Hack-The-Valley-X/README.md

 # CSVision

-This project is a full-stack web application for uploading, mapping, and merging two datasets (CSV files) to analyze relationships between weather conditions and energy consumption.
+This project is a full-stack web application for uploading, mapping, and merging two datasets (CSV files) to analyze relationships between two datasets.
 Built for the EY Data Integration Challenge at Hack-The-Valley-X.

 ## Features